 Continue to push any creases out of the floor by sliding your foot from the middle of the floor towards the pool walls.

-Any stubborn minor creases that are left, may be packing creases, and should come out when the pool is filled and the water heated.
+Any stubborn minor creases are left, these may be packing creases, and should come out when the pool is filled and the water heated.